We have been roasting coffee for a long time, yet the competition scene has really only evolved over the last 14 years.

 Putting aside the competition medals and awards, we believe the most important wins are when our customers provide positive feedback on our coffees – this is without doubt the most inspiring part of our passion for great coffee.

-Nothing pleases us more than when our coffees are compared to those from other companies that may have “higher profiles or over-inflated reputations” – more often we are rewarded with comments that our coffees are superior in almost every aspect.
+Nothing pleases us more than when our coffees are compared to those from other companies that may have “over-inflated reputations” – it’s then we are genuinely rewarded with comments that our coffees are far superior in almost every aspect.